- Identify typical cognitive developmental milestones from birth to age three.

 - Discuss what to do if you are concerned about an infant’s or toddler’s development.

-Watching an infant or toddler make new discoveries is truly exciting.
-Think of how exciting it is the first time an infant stacks blocks (and knocks them down) or the first time a toddler pretends to "read" a book to you.
-The chart below highlights infant and toddler cognitive development as they grow.
+Watching an infant or toddler make new discoveries is exciting.
+Think of how amazing it is the first time an infant stacks blocks (and knocks them down) or the first time a toddler pretends to “read” a book to you.
+The chart below highlights infant and toddler cognitive development.
 Keep in mind that individual differences exist when it comes to the specific age at which infants and toddlers meet these milestones and that each infant and toddler is unique.
 As you may have already learned in other courses, milestones provide a guide for when to expect certain skills or behaviors to emerge.
 Think of milestones as guidelines to help you understand and identify typical patterns of growth and development, or to help you know when and what to look for as young children mature.
-As an infant and toddler caregiver, you can use this information, what you learn from families and your own knowledge in the interactions, experiences, and environments you create for infants and toddlers.
+As an infant and toddler caregiver, you can use this information, what you learn from families, and your own knowledge in the interactions, experiences, and environments you create for infants and toddlers.

 Chart: Cognitive Developmental Milestones

-- Give infants and toddlers the safe space they need for movement and discovery (areas for climbing, crawling, pulling up, etc.).
+- Give infants and toddlers the safe space they need for movement and discovery (areas for climbing, crawling, pulling up, etc.)

 - Provide a consistent, nurturing relationship with each infant and toddler.

-- Post developmental milestone charts for reference.
+- Post developmental milestone charts for reference and visual reminders.

 - Recognize that children need different things from you as they move through the developmental stages.